-Because cortisol, sAA, and sex hormone levels were not normally distributed, they were subject to a log 10 transformation.
-To account for the large variability among participants in their cortisol reactivity to stress, the sample was divided into responders (N = 23) and non-responders (N = 33) according to Hidalgo et al. (2012).
-Participants with an increase in salivary cortisol concentration from baseline levels (- 40 min) to the third cortisol measurement (+10 min) after the TSST were considered “responders.” (the distribution of responders among hormonal status groups did not differ significantly: χ2 (2) = 2.70, p = .26; see supplementary Table 1 for further analyses).
-For sAA, all participants demonstrated elevated levels from T1 to T2 [no significant difference was found in the increase levels between hormonal groups: F (2, 43) = .19, p = .83].
-To examine stress-induced differences in hormonal response, a repeated-measures ANOVA was used, with group (males, OC, and luteal), stress (stress, control), and time (T1, T2, T3, T4) being the independent variables and either cortisol (for responders) or sAA (for the whole sample) being dependent variables.
-Significant main effects were further analyzed through Bonferroni's post-hoc tests.
+Because cortisol, sAA, and sex hormone levels were not normally distributed, we performed a log 10 transformation.
+To account for the large variability among participants in their cortisol reactivity to stress, the sample was divided into responders (n = 23) and non-responders (n = 33), in accordance with the criteria put forth by Hidalgo et al. (2012).
+Participants who exhibited an increase in salivary cortisol concentration from baseline levels (- 40 min) to the third cortisol measurement (+10 min) after the TSST were considered “responders.”
+The distribution of responders among hormonal status groups did not differ significantly: χ2 (2) = 2.70, p = .26; see supplementary Table 1 for further analyses.
+For sAA, all participants demonstrated elevated levels in T2 as compared to T1 [no significant difference was found in the increase levels between hormonal groups: F (2, 43) = .19, p = .83].
+To examine stress-induced differences in hormonal response, a repeated-measures ANOVA was used, with group (males, OC, LP), stress exposure (stress, control), and time (T1, T2, T3, T4) as the independent variables and either cortisol (for responders) or sAA (for the whole sample) as the dependent variables.
+Significant main effects were further analyzed using Bonferroni post-hoc tests.

-To examine the involvement of stress markers and baseline reproductive hormones hormones in modulating the effects of stress on memory, we conducted a two-way mixed ANOVA with time and group being the independent variables, performance on the RAVLT being the dependent variables, and reproductive hormones and stress biomarkers reactivity as covariates.
-For this analysis, cortisol and sAA reactivity were calculated as the change from their baseline values to their post-stress values (T3 (ΔC) and T2 (ΔsAA), respectively.
-These two time points were selected because the SNS releases catecholamines immediately at the onset of a stressor, whereas the HPA release of glucocorticoids is slower, with cortisol reaching peak levels only 21–45 minutes after the onset of a stressor (for meta-analyses, see Dickerson and Kemeny, 2004).
+To examine the modulating role of stress markers and baseline reproductive hormones on the association between stress on memory, we conducted a two-way mixed ANOVA with time and group as the independent variables, performance on the RAVLT as the dependent variable, and reproductive hormones and stress biomarkers reactivity as covariates.
+For this analysis, cortisol and sAA reactivity were calculated as the change from baseline values to post-stress values: T3 (ΔC) and T2 (ΔsAA), respectively.
+These two time points were selected because the SNS releases catecholamines immediately after the onset of a stressor, whereas the HPA release of glucocorticoids is slower, with cortisol reaching peak levels only 21–45 minutes after the onset of a stressor (for a meta-analysis, see Dickerson and Kemeny, 2004).
 For all the ANOVA tests, whenever Mauchly's test indicated a violation of sphericity assumption, Greenhouse-Geisser corrections were used.
 Post-hoc comparisons were performed using Bonferroni adjustments for multiple comparisons of p values.

-Finally, to further examine the relation between the HPA-A/SNS and HPG-A cross-talk and stress-induced alterations in memory performance, we used a model of an interaction analysis.
-A moderated regression analyses were conducted using mean-centered predictors to calculate interaction terms.
-The interaction terms inserted as predictors in the second step of each analysis to predict memory performance (calculated as the difference between before and after stress exposure in memory).
-Significant interactions were decomposed using the procedures described by Aiken and West (1991).
+Finally, to further examine the relation between the HPA-A/SNS and HPG-A cross-talk and stress-induced changes in memory performance, we performed interaction analyses.
+Moderated regression analyses were conducted using mean-centered predictors to calculate interaction terms.
+The interaction terms were inserted as predictors in the second step of each analysis to predict memory performance (calculated as the difference between memory performance scores before and after the stress exposure or control condition).
+Significant interactions were probed using the procedures described by Aiken and West (1991).

 Results

-Table 1 presents the mean baseline concentrations of cortisol (separated by responders and non-responders), sAA, testosterone, estradiol, and progesterone for each group—males, OC women, and LP women—for the full sample.
-One-way ANOVA followed by Bonferroni post-hoc tests verified that testosterone levels were higher among men compared to OC women and LP women, while estrogen progesterone levels were higher among LP women compared to OC women and men.
+Table 1 presents the mean baseline concentrations of cortisol (separated by responders and non-responders), sAA, testosterone, estradiol, and progesterone for each group—men, OC women, and LP women.
+One-way ANOVAs, followed by Bonferroni post-hoc tests, verified that testosterone levels were higher among men compared to OC women and LP women, and that estrogen progesterone levels were higher among LP women as compared to OC women and men.

 Table 1

-Means (SD), t, and F tests for group differences in baseline raw scores of the biomarkers for the full sample
+Means, Standard Deviations, t values, and F tests for group differences in baseline raw scores of the biomarkers for the full sample